abdelhadidevv/Construction/README.md

-# Getting Started with Create React App
+## Landing page

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was useing styled-components

-## Available Scripts